-Human Rights Торіс Answer Summary Employment Discrimination YES / NO Pennsylvania law on employment discrimination does not apply to agriculture.
+Topic Answer Summary Employment Discrimination 24 YES / NO Pennsylvania law on employment discrimination does not apply to agriculture.
 Employers should review federal anti-discrimination laws found in the federal section of the factsheet.
 Employers cannot pay men and women different wages for comparable work on jobs that have virtually the same requirements in terms of skills, effort, and responsibility.
 Wage differences based on seniority, merit, quantity or quality of production or other factors other than sex are permitted.
-Harassment / Sexual Harassment NO Pennsylvania law on employment discrimination (which includes workplace sexual harassment) does not apply to agriculture.
+Harassment / Sexual Harassment 25 NO Pennsylvania law on employment discrimination (which includes workplace sexual harassment) does not apply to agriculture.
 However, employers are still subject to federal laws and may find the following information useful.
 Sexual harassment is unwelcome conduct.
 It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile, or abusive.
-Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: Engaging in such conduct is made an implicit or explicit term or condition of employment.
-Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it.
-Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
-Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right."
-The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: • Engaging in such conduct is made an implicit or explicit term or condition of employment.
+Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it. • Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
+Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right." • The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
 Example: One worker experiences repeated advances from another asking her for dates or "just to go out for drinks after work."
 The worker says she isn't interested, but the co-worker won't take 'no' for an answer.

-Forced Labor YES Human trafficking is illegal in Pennsylvania.
-Trafficking for labor means: recruiting, enticing, soliciting, harboring, transporting, providing, obtaining or maintaining an individual if you knows or recklessly disregards that the individual will be subject to involuntary servitude; or knowingly benefits financially or receives anything of value from any act that facilitates any of the above activity.
+It is illegal to retaliate against employees for filing a complaint.
+Forced Labor 26 YES Human trafficking is illegal in Pennsylvania.
+Trafficking for labor means: recruiting, enticing, soliciting, advertising, harboring, transporting, providing, obtaining or maintaining an individual if you know or recklessly disregard that the individual will be subject to labor servitude; or knowingly benefits financially or receives anything of value from any act that facilitates any of the above activity.
 More details.

 Employers should ensure they are carefully following all visa requirements or work agreements to avoid any inadvertent violations.

-Furthermore, it is a crime to prevent or restrict or attempt to prevent or restrict, without lawful authority, the ability of an individual to move or travel, the person knowingly destroys, conceals, removes, confiscates or possesses an actual or purported: passport or other immigration document of an individual; or government identification document of an individual.
+Furthermore, it is a crime to prevent or restrict or attempt to prevent or restrict, without lawful authority, the ability of an individual to move or travel, the person knowingly destroys, conceals, removes, confiscates or possesses an actual or purported:

+- passport or other immigration document of an individual; or - government identification document of an individual.